Kevinpgalligan/KevingalWebsite/pages/blog/twos.md

     :::c
 	#include <stdio.h>
 	int main() {
-		char n = -(-128);
+		char n = -128;
+		n = -n;
 		printf("%d\n", n);
 	}

 And now, here it is.
 The moment that nobody has been waiting for.
 Where does the bit-twiddling come from?
 We have described the two's complement form as $`t(k)=2^b-k`$, so why is it introduced using bit flips and rogue +1's?
-I'm not sure why it's introduced in such a confusing way, but the bit-twiddling magic is just a trick to compute $`2^b-k`$ without performing subtraction or needing to store $`2^b`$ anywhere (which would require $`b+1`$ bits).
+I'm not sure why it's introduced in such a confusing way, but the bit-twiddling magic is just a trick to compute $`t(k)`$ without performing subtraction or needing to store $`2^b`$ anywhere (which would require $`b+1`$ bits).
 This is easiest to demonstrate with an example.
 Let's say you have 4 bits, and you want to compute the two's complement of $`5_d=0101_b`$ (using our notation for decimal and binary numbers from before).
 The two's complement form is

 ```math
 \begin{aligned}